Markus2409/MSc_Bioinformatics_HMM_KunitzDomain/README.md

   A FASTA file containing all Kunitz proteins (human and non-human).

 - `script_recover_representative_kunitz.sh`
-  A script that extracts representative Kunitz domain PDB IDs and writes them to `pdb_efold_ids.txt`.
+  A script that extracts representative Kunitz domain PDB IDs and writes them to `tmp_pdb_efold_ids.txt`.

 - `create_hmm_build.sh`
   A script that builds the HMM model and evaluates its performance using the datasets.